 In common with many other universities, nationally and internationally, the University of Aberdeen has underpinned the student experience of its curriculum and co-curriculum with a defined set of qualities that all students will have the opportunity to develop and enhance during their time at university.
 These form the nineteen Graduate Attributes, which students from Aberdeen will take with them into the world of further study, employment or life experience.

-Download this full Graduate Attributes resource which includes information for all year levels or you can review materials for the level you are preparing for if you access resources for meeting content by Year Level for September and March.
+Download this full Graduate Attributes resource which includes information for all year levels.
+Alternatively, you can review materials for the level you are preparing by accessing the meeting preparation resources.

 What are the Aberdeen Graduate Attributes?